8888 Uprising: Economic problems

 Before the crisis, Burma had been ruled by the repressive and isolated regime of General Ne Win since 1962.
 The country had a national debt of $3.5 billion and currency reserves of between $20 million and $35 million, with debt service ratios standing at half of the national budget.
+One reason for the deficit came from the government's spending on the military against Communist and ethnic insurgents.
+This spending amounted to 40% of the national budget, while these insurgents denied the government access to mineral-rich parts of the country.